-Kris Evans, MSSW, LICSW, is the Executive Director of the Schacht Center for Health and Wellness at Smith College.
-Her clinical interests include working with adolescents and young adults to address sexual abuse and developmental and relational trauma.
+Kris Evans, MSSW, LICSW, is the Dean of Students and Executive Director of the Schacht Center for Health and Wellness at Smith College.
+Her clinical interests include working with adolescents and young adults to address sexual abuse as well as developmental and relational trauma.
 She has held several teaching appointments at graduate schools and psychoanalytic institutes emphasizing psychodynamic approaches to clinical work, human development, and clinical supervision.
 Contemporary psychodynamic, trauma theories, and critical psychology inform her clinical and educational work.

-Registration and Tuition Deadline is August 5, 2024.
+Registration and Tuition Deadline is August 5, 2025.